 As one of my betting mentors once joked, pool betting is for punters that want to swim in unknown waters.

 What he meant by this is you never know what the odds are going to be when you do pool betting, as the odds (or returns) depend on the number of people that have bet on the same selection as you in that pool, and how much they have all bet.
-This means that pool betting comes with the risk of getting a significantly lower return that you would if you’d taken fixed odds, as well as the potential excitement of getting a significantly bigger return than you would have done if you’d taken fixed odds.
+This means that pool betting comes with the risk of getting a significantly lower return than you would if you’d taken fixed odds, as well as the potential excitement of getting a significantly bigger return than you would have done if you’d taken fixed odds.

 An Example Of Pool Betting Returns